Fincer/clevo_n950tp6/multimonitor_and_desktop/xf86-intel-multimonitor/README.md

 I use mode 1) for basic desktop tasks, and mode 2) for gaming (Steam, GOG, etc.)

 Sometimes `intel-virtual-output` can complain about not finding bumblebee.
 You can try checking your `/etc/X11` conf files.

+About role of bumblebee: it is required by `intel-virtual-output` binary.
+Practically, I don't use it for *anything* else.